 The goal of a QMS system is to provide consistency.
 Your customers should know what to expect from your company, and they should receive the same quality from every purchase they make from you.
 If you can provide that assurance, you’ll be able to maintain your existing customers while creating a reputation for quality that will bring more clients your way.

 A QMS can also aid in your compliance efforts.
-The data generated by your system can help you analyze your organization and metrics to determine any areas where compliance issues may arise.
+The data generated by your system can help you to analyze your organization and determine any areas where compliance issues may arise.
 Data management can also be particularly useful for internal audits and other tests of your overall data landscape.

 A key benefit of a QMS is the opportunity for continual improvement.
 Without tracking customer satisfaction, it can be difficult to know which areas of the enterprise are lacking and could be improved in the future.
 Streamlining and documenting this process will help you understand what changes must be made to assure customer satisfaction.
 This will minimize customer complaints and returns, saving you time and money in the long run.

-There are a number of quality management systems, and the correct type of QMS for your company will depend on your industry, since different sets of standards will apply to different kinds of organizations.
+There are many quality management systems out there.
+The correct QMS for your company will depend on your industry, since different sets of standards will apply to different kinds of organizations.
 One of the most recognized and broadly implemented international QMS standards is ISO 9001, which details the requirements for a quality management system that organizations can use to create their own programs.
 The ISO (International Organization for Standardization) first published ISO 9001 in 1987.

-This set of standards has served as a template for other ISO standards that are tailored to specific industries, including the rest of the ISO 9000 series of quality management standards, along with ISO 13485 that specifies the requirements for medical device manufacturers, the ISO 4000 series for environmental management systems, and ISO 19011 that provides guidelines for auditing management systems.
+This set of standards has served as a template for other ISO standards that are tailored to specific industries, including the rest of the ISO 9000 series of quality management standards, along with ISO 13485, which specifies the requirements for medical device manufacturers; the ISO 4000 series for environmental management systems; and ISO 19011, which provides guidelines for auditing management systems.

 What’s the Difference Between QMS and Quality Assurance?

-Quality assurance (and quality control) are components of quality management rather than independent concepts.
+Quality assurance (and quality control) are components of quality management rather than concepts independent from it.
 Quality assurance (QA) refers to the plans and requirements you create to provide quality products or services to your customers.
-Quality control (QC) are the steps you take after the fact to assure that you have met your quality objectives.
+Quality control (QC) is the steps you take after the fact to assure that you have met your quality objectives.

 Implementing a QMS affects a company’s total performance.
 An effective quality management system enables an organization to meet regulatory and customer requirements, as well as prevent errors, save money, and continually improve its offerings.

-In the past a company’s QMS was managed with pen and paper, but today companies are increasingly turning to quality management software.
+In the past, a company’s QMS was managed with pen and paper.
+Today companies are increasingly turning to quality management software.
 Finding the right QMS software (sometimes called an “eQMS”) can help you manage your workflows and assure the confidence and comfort of your customers.

-ZenGRC is a risk management and regulatory compliance platform that supports a number of quality management frameworks, including ISO 9001.
-ZenGRC provides an integrated experience that allows you to track quality and risk across your entire company, assuring the best and safest experience for your clients and customers.
-Schedule a demo today to learn more about how ZenGRC can help your company build a QMS that works for you.
+ROAR is a risk management and regulatory compliance platform that supports a number of quality management frameworks, including ISO 9001.
+ROAR provides an integrated experience that allows you to track quality and risk across your entire company, assuring the best and safest experience for your clients and customers.
+Schedule a demo today to learn more about how ROAR can help your company build a QMS that works for you.